vala-lang/vala-docs/source/tutorials/programming-language/main/04-00-advanced-features/04-07-the-main-loop.rst

        Gtk.main();
    }

 A common requirement in GUI programs is to execute some code as soon as possible, but only when it will not disturb the user.
-For this, you use !IdleSource instances.
+For this, you use ``IdleSource`` instances.
 These send events to the programs main loop, but request they only be dealt with when there is nothing more important to do.

 For more information about event loops, `see the GLib and GTK+ documentation <https://docs.gtk.org/glib/main-loop.html>`_.